PassiveLogic/swift-dispatch-async/README.md

 private typealias DispatchQueue = DispatchAsync.DispatchQueue

 // Ok.
-If you followed everything above, you can now do the following, using pure swift
+If you followed everything above, you can now do the following, using pure Swift
 // under the hood! 🎉
 DispatchQueue.main.async {
     // Run your code here…